Charge Distribution on a thin Conductive Plate

 The reason charges were driven to the edge of the conductor plate

-When we hold an object and release it falls down.
+When we hold an object and release it, it falls.
 This is because it is the most stable state.

 All of these particles will have the lowest potential energy under the conditions in which they are present.

-Particles that have the same polarity on the conductor surface will have a lower potential energy as they are farther apart because of the pushing force.
+Particles with the same polarity on the conductor surface will have lower potential energy as they are farther apart because of the pushing force.